melaniehoff/Peer-to-Peer-Folder-Poetry/README.md

 ## Resources to Review Before Class
 - [P2P Folder Poetry Arena Channel](https://www.are.na/melanie-hoff/peer-to-peer-folder-poetry)

+## Prerequisites
+- A computer running macOS, Linux or Windows 10
+- An Internet connection to download software packages
+- Administrator access to your computer to install software packages
+- In this workshop we will use Bash, Node.js, and Dat.

 ## Workshop Notes
 _P2P Folder Poetry will be taught in multiple places.
 These are the notes and slides for each place._
 - [SFPC YCAM - September 2019](https://gist.github.com/melaniehoff/96bffd279b0ea66f61291e231283aab5)